MattH688/hemocytometerMATLAB/README.md

 Work in progress:

 * Finialisation of the MATLAB code - Known error `.png` is rotated anti-clockwise, 90 degrees during processing.
-* Wiki on changable values for optimising cell detection by manipulating ROI
+* Wiki on changable values for optimising cell detection by manipulating ROI.
-* ~~Adding examples for testing~~
+* ~~Adding examples for testing.~~
+* Incorporating colour detection for Trypan Blue live dead staining.

 <p float="left">